List of Blossom characters: Blossom Ruby Russo

 Blossom (Mayim Bialik) is the titular character and youngest child and only daughter of Nick and Maddy Russo.
-She is also the best friend of Six LeMeure and on-again off-again girlfriend of Vinnie Bonitardi.
+She is also the best friend of Six LeMuere and on-again off-again girlfriend of Vinnie Bonitardi.
 Blossom learns many hard lessons from the lives of herself, her family and Six, including about abuse, alcohol, drugs, divorce, and many more.
 Blossom is especially close to her family (including maternal grandfather, Buzz) and develops a strong relationship with her father and two brothers (partially due to the abandonment of her mother).
 In later seasons, after Nick remarries, Blossom resents but eventually grows to respect her stepmother Carol and new step-sister, Kennedy.

 In one episode, Blossom learns from Nick that she was named after jazz singer Blossom Dearie.

 Joseph "Joey" Russo

 Joey (Joey Lawrence) is the middle child of the Russo family.
 He is a not-so-smart baseball player and ladies' man.
 Joey once questions his paternity after believing that there was a mixup at the hospital at the time of his birth (with Blossom and Tony joking that he lacks the Russo "nose").
 He can be sweet and smart when he puts in the effort.
 Despite his dopiness, Joey gets accepted into Arizona State University, but decides to play professional baseball after graduating from high school.
 His catch phrase is "Whoa!”

 Lawrence's real-life brothers, Matthew and Andrew, played younger versions of his character in several episodes of the series.

 The character was called "Donnie" in the original pilot episode.